Zack Wheeler: Professional career

-San Francisco Giants
+Draft and minor leagues

-The San Francisco Giants of Major League Baseball (MLB) selected Wheeler in the first round, sixth overall, of the 2009 MLB Draft.
+The San Francisco Giants of Major League Baseball (MLB) selected Wheeler in the first round, sixth overall, of the 2009 MLB draft.
 At the time, he had committed to playing college baseball at Kennesaw State.
 On August 17, 2009, however, Wheeler chose to sign with the Giants, a deal that included a $3.3 million signing bonus.

-Wheeler was assigned to the Class A Augusta GreenJackets of the South Atlantic League to start the 2010 season.
+Wheeler was assigned to the Single-A Augusta GreenJackets of the South Atlantic League to start the 2010 season.
 He was placed on the disabled list early in the year with a fingernail injury on the middle finger of his throwing hand.
 After six weeks without play, Wheeler was sent to San Francisco to see the team's hand specialist.
 He later returned to the GreenJackets, making several relief appearances before re-entering the starting rotation.
 In 21 games with Augusta, including 13 starts, Wheeler posted a 3–3 record and a 3.99 ERA, with 70 strikeouts in 58 2/3 innings.
 He also made an appearance at the 2010 All-Star Futures Game in Anaheim, California.

 Prior to the 2011 season, Baseball America named Wheeler the number two prospect in the Giants organization, and declared that he had the "best fastball" in the farm system.
-He was assigned to the Class A-Advanced San Jose Giants, with whom he went 7–5 with a 3.99 ERA and 98 strikeouts in 16 starts and 88 innings pitched.
+He was assigned to the High-A San Jose Giants, with whom he went 7–5 with a 3.99 ERA and 98 strikeouts in 16 starts and 88 innings pitched.
 He also appeared in the 2011 California League All-Star Game.